Top 12 Best Time Tracking Apps for Freelancers

 RescueTime is not just about tracking your working hours.
 You can use the app to monitor your non-working leisure hours as well.
 This is a great way to see if your work is not consuming too much of your leisure time.

-The app has a distraction blocker built-in which will automatically prevent you from getting side-tracked when working on an important project.
+The app has a distraction blocker built-in which will automatically prevent you from getting side-tracked when working on a substantial project.
 All distractions are blocked, which keeps you focused and productive.

 RescueTime offers a ‘Lite’ version which is free to use albeit with limited features.
 The paid plans start at $6 per month for individuals.